What We

 Do you have more questions about baptism and church membership?

 Can't find what you need here?
-Please feel free to contact the church office during the week at 972.727.8241, click the chat bubble on the website, or visit our Welcome Desk in the Rotunda on Sunday mornings for assistance.
+Please feel free to contact the church office during the week at 972.727.8241 or visit our Welcome Desk in the Rotunda on Sunday mornings for assistance.